cloudflare/roughtime/README.md

      4. whether you will guarantee up time, and if so, how you will do so.

   * Add your server's configuration to `ecosystem.json.go`.
-For this, it is preferable to use the "go run ./ecosystem_json_go_builder" command.
+For this, it is preferable to use the "go generate" command.

 A couple things to keep in mind: